Recovering Derelict Vessels

 Since the program was instituted in 2002, more than 580 abandoned or neglected vessels have been removed from Washington waterways.

-Thanks to a $4.5 million infusion from the legislature for the 2013-15 biennium, DNR’s Derelict Vessel Removal Program was able to remove several larger vessels that were threatening navigation and the environment.
-These large, abandoned hulks included the Helena Star (costing $1,158,608 to remove); the Murph, ($622,000), and the Golden West ($588,650).
+Thanks to a $4.5 million infusion from the Legislature for the 2013-15 biennium, DNR’s Derelict Vessel Removal Program was able to remove several larger vessels that were threatening navigation and the environment.
+These large, abandoned hulks included the Helena Star (costing $1,176,324 to remove); the Murph, ($923,498), and the Golden West ($594,068).
 In total, over the course of the biennium, DNR worked with ports and local governments to remove 100 vessels.

 In 2014, DNR also instituted a new program to help owners of boats in disrepair voluntarily dispose of their boats before they become problems in the water.
-The Vessel Turn-In Program allows owners of vessels less than 45 long get rid of their boats, if they cannot afford to dispose of it themselves.
+The Vessel Turn-In Program allows owners of vessels less than 45 feet long to get rid of their boats, if they cannot afford to dispose of it themselves.

 Working to help local agencies remove problem boats

-The following authorizing public entities may request funding from the program to address derelict or abandoned vessels within their jurisdictions:
+The following authorizing public entities may remove derelict or abandoned vessels within their jurisdictions: